USA Spouse Visa for Immigrants – Visa Sponsorship in USA

 To be eligible for a USA Spouse Visa, certain requirements must be met:

-• Evidence of a Bona Fide Relationship: The couple must demonstrate that their relationship is genuine and not solely for immigration benefits.
-This can include photos, communication records, joint financial documents, and affidavits from family and friends.
+2. Evidence of a Bona Fide Relationship: The couple must prove that their marriage is genuine and not solely for immigration benefits.
+This can include:

-• Sponsorship by a U.S. Citizen or LPR: The U.S. citizen or LPR must sponsor the immigrant spouse by filing the appropriate visa petition.
+3. Sponsorship by a U.S. Citizen or LPR: The U.S. citizen or LPR spouse must sponsor the immigrant spouse by filing the appropriate petition with USCIS.

 The Application Process for USA Spouse Visa